 From 1 September 2011, and following a cost/benefit analysis, we took a decision to cease the formal overdraft facility.
-The formal overdraft facility used to cost the Council £2,000 plus 1% over the base rate for overdrawn net balances over £500,000.
+The formal overdraft facility used to cost the council £2,000 plus 1% over the base rate for overdrawn net balances over £500,000.
 The new arrangement now incurs charges at 4% over the current base rate for net overdrawn balances with no annual arrangement fee.
-There were two instances when the Council's net bank account position was overdrawn during the first six months of 2016/17.
+There have been no occasions since the introduction of the new group aggregate transfer facility when the council's net bank account position was overdrawn.